fp7mplane/protocol-ri/protocol-issues.md

 I propose a new message type, ```Envelope```, to be added to the information model.
 It has a single field, content:, consisting of a list of other messages.
 In the place of a verb, the envelope has a content type, which is presently "message", but could be used to sort capability-envelopes from result-envelopes in the future.

+_This has been implemented_.

 ## Versioning

 Messages should have a ```version:``` section containing a protocol version serial number.
 Until the completion of D1.4, the version will be 0, after which the version will be 1; future post-project revisions of the protocol will increment the version serial number.

+## Multiple actual values of parameters and promotion of parameters to result columns

+We'd like to be able to express things like a list of targets in a Specification, and have this map to a Result in a meaningful way.
+Probably the right way to handle this is to allow _any_ parameter to take a list of values in a Specification, as long as each value matches the

 # Status of Solutions to Open Issues